livepeer/docs/docs/source/node.rst

   $ livepeer

 Note: by default Livepeer listens to the local interface.
-This means if you are running Livepeer on a cloud-hosted instance, you need to use additional flags ``--rtmpIP 0.0.0.0`` and ``--httpIP 0.0.0.0`` if you want it to listen to incoming network requests.
+This means if you are running Livepeer on a cloud-hosted instance, you need to set the ``--rtmpIP 0.0.0.0`` flag.

+One word of caution about setting ``--httpIP``.
+The CLI interface works via HTTP, and from there it can bond and transfer LPT, deposit and withdraw ETH, initialize rounds, manage broadcast and transcoding configurations, and so forth.
+Hence, mis-configuring ``--httpIP`` may open up your node to the world for manipulation!
+Only set ``--httpIP`` if you need to remotely configure your node, and you know how to restrict access from the outside world.
+Most users don't have a need for this, so it is strongly recommended to leave ``--httpIP`` alone.

 .. _offchain: